André Gertler: Teaching

 Gertler had a respectable career as a pedagogue, as well.
 He joined the staff of the Royal Conservatory of Brussels in 1940, first as chamber music professor, he was appointed the professor of violin a few years later - a post he held until the age of 70.
 In 1954, he became the professor at the Cologne Academy of Music for three years and ten years later, in 1964, he received a professorship at the College of Music in Hannover.

 Graham Whettam commemorates the music pedagogue Gertler as „Andre Gertler was part of a link stretching back through only one intermediary teacher to another celebrated Hungarian, the violinist Joseph Joachim, and through him directly to Felix Mendelssohn.”

-He shared his experiences gladly in his home country – he was a permanent guest professor of the International Bartók Seminars in Budapest and then in Szombathely.
+He shared his experiences in his home country – he was a permanent guest professor of the International Bartók Seminars in Budapest and then in Szombathely.

-Among his foremost students were Joshua Epstein, Rudolf Werthen, Yair Kless, André Rieu, Yossi Zivoni, Carola Nasdala, Hedwig Pirlet-Reiners, Bernardo Bessler, Michel Bessler, Nilla Pierrou, Daphne Godson, Jose Francisco Del Castillo, Felix Forrer.
+Among his foremost students were Joshua Epstein, Rudolf Werthen, Yair Kless, André Rieu, Yossi Zivoni, Carola Nasdala, Hedwig Pirlet-Reiners, Maria Kelemen, Bernardo Bessler, Michel Bessler, Nilla Pierrou, Daphne Godson, Jose Francisco Del Castillo, Felix Forrer.